newenclave/mico/README.md

 ### Anonymous and named

 All modules, by-default, are anonymous.
-But it's possible to add a name for modules.
+But there is a way to add a name for them.
 Here:
 ```swift
     let a = module parent1 {
         let value = 100